Free Trial

 • Analysts have revised their ratings, with Morgan Stanley lowering its price target from $6.00 to $5.00, while Maxim Group set a new buy rating with a target of $14.00.

-Allbirds (NASDAQ:BIRD - Get Free Report) announced its quarterly earnings results on Thursday.
+Allbirds (NASDAQ:BIRD - Get Free Report) announced its quarterly earnings data on Thursday, August 7th.
 The company reported ($1.92) EPS for the quarter, beating the consensus estimate of ($2.78) by $0.86, Zacks reports.
-The company had revenue of $39.69 million for the quarter, compared to analyst estimates of $38.44 million.
-Allbirds had a negative net margin of 49.36% and a negative return on equity of 81.03%.
+Allbirds had a negative return on equity of 87.92% and a negative net margin of 49.36%.
+The business had revenue of $39.69 million for the quarter, compared to the consensus estimate of $38.44 million.
 Allbirds updated its FY 2025 guidance to EPS and its Q3 2025 guidance to EPS.

-In other Allbirds news, CEO Joseph Vernachio sold 4,450 shares of the stock in a transaction on Tuesday, June 3rd.
-The shares were sold at an average price of $7.15, for a total transaction of $31,817.50.
-Following the transaction, the chief executive officer directly owned 98,032 shares of the company's stock, valued at $700,928.80.
-This represents a 4.34% decrease in their ownership of the stock.
-The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
-45.50% of the stock is owned by insiders.
+In related news, CEO Joseph Vernachio sold 4,450 shares of the business's stock in a transaction dated Tuesday, June 3rd.
+The stock was sold at an average price of $7.15, for a total value of $31,817.50.
+Following the sale, the chief executive officer directly owned 98,032 shares in the company, valued at approximately $700,928.80.
+The trade was a 4.34% decrease in their ownership of the stock.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Corporate insiders own 30.67% of the company's stock.

 About Allbirds